-- 1. ALL GHSA contest officials game shirts will have the GHSA logo on the left chest (either dve-sublimated or embroidered), and a 2" X 3" American flag trimmed in gold on the left sleeve 2" above the sleeve hem.
+- 1. ALL GHSA contest officials game shirts will have the GHSA logo on the left chest (either dye-sublimated or embroidered), and a 2" X 3" American flag trimmed in gold on the left sleeve 2" above the sleeve hem.
 It is recommended that indoor sports use the dye-sublimated shirts. - 2.
-Baseball and softball caps will have the letters GHSA embroidered on the front of the crown.

-- 3. During the "Pink Week and Blue Week" of each season contest officials are permitted to wear pink or blue officiating shirts that correspond with the calendar designation for each with the GHSA logo on the left chest.
+Baseball and softball caps will have the letters GHSA embroidered on the front of the crown. - 3.
+During the "Pink Week" of each season contest officials are permitted to wear pink officiating shirts with the GHSA logo on the left chest.
 This shirt is optional, but if worn by one it must be worn by all crew members. - 4.
-Effective immediately contest officials shall NOT wear insignias, logos, or patches to indicate membership in any local association on any apparel.
+Effective immediately contest officials shall not wear insignias, logos, patches to indicate membership in any local association on any piece of apparel .
 This includes official's identification numbers. - 5.
 If you have any questions regarding the "GHSA Uniform Standards" contact your respective sport liaison, or Ernie Yarbrough (GHSA Coordinator of Officiating).